(Revised January 2014)

 The California legislature requires the Insurance Commissioner to annually prepare a Consumer Rate Guide for long-term care insurance.
 This website consists of an overview of long-term care insurance, the types of benefits and policies you can buy, both as an individual and as a member of a group, information on what to consider before purchasing a policy and the premium rate history of each company that sells long-term care insurance in California.

 This website will help answer some of your questions about long-term care insurance.
 It explains why people may need long-term care and how this type of insurance can help cover the cost for care.
-Long-Term Care policies most often pay for benefits on a reimbursement basis which means that the payment will be made to you in accordance with policy settlement conditions after you have received the covered care and/or incurred the costs and submitted a claim.
+Long-Term Care policies most often pay for benefits on a reimbursement basis which means that the payment will be made to you after you have received the covered care and/or incurred the costs and submitted a claim.
 However, there are some policies (typically more costly) that will pay a cash benefit.
 It is important to understand the coverage provided and how benefits will be paid/reimbursed before you purchase a long-term care insurance policy.
 When you receive your policy, be sure to read it and ask questions if there is anything in the policy that you don't understand.
 The Rate Guide explains how long-term care insurance is structured and what benefits you can buy.
 A qualified long-term care insurance agent or the Health Insurance Counseling and Advocacy Program (HICAP) can help you with these questions and many others.

 The California Department of Aging publishes a booklet on long-term care called "Taking Care of Tomorrow" that provides more in-depth information on a broad spectrum of long-term care issues.
 Agents must give you a copy of it when they attempt to sell you a long-term care insurance policy.
 That booklet is also available from your local HICAP project.